markstringer-dti/markstringer-dti.github.io/dti.md

 To start with the project had a tough time.
 We could get servers to put the software on.
 The document package we'd chosen wasn't as mature as we thought it would be.
 But we pushed on through some early design iterations and a load of technical difficulties until we got to one show and tell where the team finally had some working software that they could demonstrate.

 It was an odd turning point in the project.
 Because that first demonstration was so terrible.
 We'd managed to pare down the minimum functionality to a view of a collection of documents and then a display of the document when its title was clicked.
-In that first demonstration, when we clicked on the document label a dialog window came up that said "Do you want to veiw your document?" and when the user clicked "OK" an error message appeared.
+In that first demonstration, when we clicked on the document link, a dialog window came up that said "Do you want to veiw your document?" and when the user clicked "OK" an error message appeared.

 The look on the product owner's face!
 At this point were were about £500,000 into a £2 Million project.
 And all she had to show was a misspelled-spelled but that led to an error message.
 It was a difficult time for her and it was a difficult time for the team.